alexmcpherson/alexmcpherson.github.io/_posts/2015-04-25-hard-thing-about-hard-things-review.md

 #####Culture vs. perks

 Perks are not culture.
-Culture ties back to your business: Amazon saves people money, and started with doors for desks.
+Culture ties back to your business: Amazon saves people money, and so started with doors for desks.
 Square is design focused.
-Their office is sick.
-A16Z is entrepreneur focused, so they pay out $10/minute when they're late for meetings.
+Their office is architecturally impressive.
+[A16Z](http://a16z.com/) is entrepreneur focused, so they pay out $10 / minute when they're late for meetings.

-Culture is *shared beliefs* not things you buy for employees.
+Culture is *shared beliefs*, not things you buy for employees.

 #####Screening hires

-Look out for two types of ambition with subtle differences: wanting company success, then theirs as a byproduct vs. theirs first regardless of company outcome.
+Look out for people with two types of subtly different ambition: those wanting company success, then theirs as a byproduct vs. theirs first regardless of company outcome.
+Will they care or feel responsible if your company goes under?

 Company size is important when hiring: don't overshoot and get a 'big' VP of xxxxx before you need it.
+They might not be effective without the scaffolding of a big company around them.

-Hire for strength, not lack of weaknesses
+Hire for strength, not lack of weaknesses.

 #####Politics due to lack of structure

 Politics show up when you're not strict and following process on:

 - Performance evaluation and compensation
-- Org design/territory
+- Organization design / territory
 - Promotions

-Be strict on those and you can avoid politicking .
+Be strict on those and you can avoid (a lot of) politicking.

 #####Training

 Train a team on your expectations.
 So easy.
 No one does it.
 Good product manager / bad product manager (extends to developers too, [see mine here](https://gist.github.com/alexmcpherson/e414f92976f90e6a46a9))

-Training yields career growth and happiness
+- Training yields career growth and happiness
-Training yields a crystal clear baseline for performance measurement Training keeps the product quality up
+- Training yields a crystal clear baseline for performance measurement
+- Training keeps the product quality up